ShashidharNagaral/animation_book/README.md

 # Animationbook
 An animation book is a collection of all the flutter animation widgets.
-Learning the animation in a herarchical way makes us easy to understand the whole structure and wouldn't create any confusion.
+Learning the animation in a hierarchical way makes us easy to understand the whole structure and wouldn't create any confusion.

 ## Screenshots
 <img height=500 width=250 src="https://github.com/ShashidharNagaral/animation_book/blob/master/screenshots/animationbook.gif" hspace=100/>